romainx/back2code/content/post/2020/compose_tags.md

 # ubi-httpd  latest  8cc412411805  3 minutes ago  268MB
 ```

-You can also push the images in the same way.
+Images could also be pushed in the same way.